werkkrew/freqtrade-strategies/README.md

 ### TODO

 - Continue to improve buy signal.
 Ideas are welcome!
-- Continue to optimize and innovate around dynamic ROI idea.
+- Continue to optimize and innovate around dynamic ROI idea (now custom_sell!)
-- Further enchance and optimize custom stop loss
+- Further enchance and optimize custom stop loss (now part of custom_sell!)
   - Continue to evaluate good circumstances to bail and sell vs hold on for recovery
   - Curent implementation seems to work pretty well but feel like there is room for improvement.
 - Consider some factors for how "strong" the buy signal is and consider a way to evaluate informative pairs/timeframes for how careful we should be when entering.
 For example, if BTC oracle says to be cautious, require a stronger buy signal for entry?

 ### Features

-- **Dynamic ROI**
+- **Custom Sell** *(previously Dynamic ROI)*
-  - Essentially the idea is to override the static ROI table when there is a trend to allow for larger profits.
+  - In profit the idea is to override the static ROI table when there is a trend to allow for larger profits.
-- **Custom Stoploss**
-  - Generally a vanilla implementation of Freqtrade custom stoploss but tries to do some clever things.
-Uses indicator data.
-(Thanks @JoeSchr!)
+  - In loss the idea is to behave like a "dynamic bailout" that preempts the stoploss when certain criteria are met.
 - **Dynamic informative indicators** based on certain stake currences and whitelist contents.
   - If BTC/STAKE is not in whitelist, make sure to use that for an informative.
 (This is important for strategy performance)
   - If your stake is BTC or ETH, use COIN/FIAT and BTC/FIAT as informatives.
-- Custom indicator file to keep primary strategy clean(ish).
+- **Custom indicator file** to keep primary strategy clean(ish).
-- Child strategy for stake specific settings and different settings for different instances, hoping to keep this strategy file relatively clutter-free from the extensive options available.
+- **Child strategy** for stake specific settings and different settings for different instances, hoping to keep this strategy file relatively clutter-free from the extensive options available.
 I personally use the child strategy to also document the current optimization results the strategy is running off of so I can reference them easily in subsequent optimization runs.

 ## Overview and Theory